South Carolina Bounty Hunter Guide: Requirements and Steps

 In the state, bail bond runners must be employed by a professional bondsman and may not operate independently.
 If you wish to work as an independent bounty hunter in South Carolina, you must become licensed as a professional bondsman.
 The examination requirements for this license are the same as for bail bond runners.

-Steps to a Career as a Bail Fugitive Recovery Agent in South Carolina
+Steps to a Career as a Bail Bond Runner in South Carolina

 1. Complete the required pre-licensing course.

-All candidates for a South Carolina runner bondsman license must complete a 30 clock-hour pre-licensing course.
-The course completed must be approved by the Department of Insurance, which provides a list of approved courses on its website.
+All candidates for a South Carolina runner bondsman license must complete a 30-clock hour pre-licensing course.
+The course completed must be approved by the SCDOI, which provides a list of approved courses on its website.
 Upon completing the course, you will need the instructor or another school official to complete the Certification of Completion to verify that you successfully passed the course.

 2. Register for and pass the Professional Bail Bondsman/Runner Exam.

 The next step is to take the Professional Bondsman exam, which is administered by PSI.
-To help candidates prepare for the exam, PSI provides a content outline of the test, which contains 60 questions and must be completed within one hour.
-As of May 2016, the fee for the exam was $45.
+As of July 2022, the fee for the exam was $49.
 You can register for the exam online through the PSI website.

 3. Submit an application and background check.

 Once you have passed the exam, you must apply for a runner bondsman’s license.
-The application can be printed from the Department of Insurance website.
-As of May 2016, the fee for a bail bond runner’s license was $200.
+Candidates are asked to apply online through the SCDOI’s chosen vendor, the National Insurance Producer Registry (NIPR).
+As of July 2022, the fee for a bail bond runner’s license was $200.
 Along with the application, you must submit two completed fingerprint cards certified by a law enforcement officer.
-Remember to include all other required supporting documents with your application, including the Certificate of Completion from the pre-licensing course, the PSI exam report, and a passport-sized photograph.
+Be prepared to upload the required supporting documents with your application, including the Certificate of Completion from the pre-licensing course, the PSI exam report, and a passport-sized photograph.

 4. Receive and maintain your license.

 While bounty hunting can be a rewarding career, most professional bounty hunters and runner bondsmen choose to cross-train and work in related occupations.
-This can help ensure that you earn a steady income as well as help you keep your investigative and other skills up-to-date.
+This can help ensure that you earn a steady income and help you keep your investigative and other skills up to date.

 Private Investigator/ Private Detective

 Private detectives (PDs) and private investigators (PIs) investigate personal matters (which are commonly legal or financial in nature) for their clients, typically for an hourly rate.
-In South Carolina, private investigators are licensed and regulated by the South Carolina Law Enforcement Division.
+In South Carolina, private investigators are licensed and regulated by the South Carolina Law Enforcement Division (SLED).
 Candidates for a PI license must:

 - Have a clean criminal history